Court Reporting Schools and Online Court Reporting Schools

 There are traditional brick and mortar schools, online court reporting schools, and the “Court Reporting and Captioning at Home” (CRAH) home study program.
 LEARN MORE.
 Traditional court reporting schools and online court reporting schools are based upon quarters, semesters, or credit hours.
 The “Court Reporting and Captioning at Home” program is the only self-paced, online court reporting program, allowing students to complete their training more quickly than they can in a traditional court reporting school, and at an affordable cost.

 Court Reporting and Captioning at Home is owned by a court reporter who holds the RMR (Registered Merit Reporter) credential with an extensive background in court reporting, closed captioning, and CART providing.
-This experience, together with state-of-the-art court reporting, captioning, and CART Providing training materials, and a support staff comprised only of credentialed court reporters, captioners, and CART providers, makes Court Reporting and Captioning at Home the best choice for quality real time education.
-Court Reporting and Captioning at Home is celebrating 15 successful years of real time court reporting, captioning, and CART Providing training.
+This experience, together with state-of-the-art court reporting, captioning, and CART Providing training materials, and a support staff comprised only of credentialed court reporters, captioners, and CART providers, makes Court Reporting and Captioning at Home the best choice for quality real time education certification preparation, and professional development.
+Court Reporting and Captioning at Home is celebrating 16 successful years of real time court reporting, captioning, and CART Providing training.

 These three careers are listed by the Department of Labor as three of the fastest growing careers in the U.S., with growth expected to exceed 18% over the next 6 to 7 years.
 Court Reporting and Captioning at Home is the only program developed to train you for all three realtime court reporting careers simultaneously.